FreeClimbAPI/nodejs-sdk/docs/source/api/conferences/participants.rst

     Retrieve a list of participants associated with the conference.

-    :[filters]: {object} An object containing a number of possible ways to filter the participants returned by Persephony.
+    :[filters]: {object} An object containing a number of possible ways to filter the participants returned by FreeClimb.

     :returns: {Promise<object>} Returns a promise that resolves to the list of participants for the conference.
     :throws: Will throw an error on a failed response.